-(2) Stock ownership for Jeffrey T. Gill includes 38,828 shares issuable under currently exercisable stock options and 23,975 shares owned by Patricia G. Gill, his wife.
+(2) Stock ownership for Jeffrey T. Gill includes 318,828 shares issuable under currently exercisable stock options, of which 18,828 stock options will expire if not exercised on or before March 30, 2012, and 23,975 shares owned by Patricia G. Gill, his wife.
 Jeffrey T. Gill shares voting and investment power with his spouse with respect to these shares.
 Also includes 3,274,666 shares held by GFP I, LP, of which Jeffrey T. Gill is a limited partner holding a 38.20% ownership interest, of which Patricia G. Gill is a limited partner holding a 2.29% ownership interest, and of which trusts for the benefit of Jeffrey T. Gill's children, of which Jeffrey T. Gill is trustee, are limited partners holding an aggregate of 17.61% ownership interest.
 Gill Family Capital Management, Inc., a Kentucky corporation (the "General Partner"), is the general partner of GFP I, LP, with a 0.96% ownership interest in GFP I, LP.
 Jeffrey T. Gill is the Co-President and Treasurer of the General Partner, is one of two directors of the General Partner, and is a 50% shareholder of the General Partner.
 On the basis of Jeffrey T. Gill's positions with the General Partner, and pursuant to certain provisions of the Partnership Agreement, Jeffrey T. Gill may be deemed to beneficially own shares of Common Stock attributable to the General Partner.
-Mr. Gill is also a director and executive officer of the Company and was a named officer during 2010.
+Mr. Gill is also a director and executive officer of the Company and was a named officer during 2011.